bparanj/crystal/electronics/components/capacitor.md

 By understanding these causes and implementing appropriate solutions, you can minimize supply voltage drops in electronic circuits.

-Here are three simple experiments designed to illustrate the concept of **capacitance** and how it behaves in electrical circuits:
+Here are three experiments designed to illustrate the concept of **capacitance** and how it behaves in electrical circuits:

 ### 1. **Experiment 1: Charging and Discharging a Capacitor**
 **Objective**: Demonstrate the charging and discharging process of a capacitor and how it stores electrical energy.